ali-shakeri/Matrix/README.md

 #include "matrix.hpp"
 ```

-You will need C++17 to compile the code.
+You will need C++17 support to compile the code.

 #### Creating Matrices